joemaffei/styled-components-bem/README.md

 ## Motivation

-This library was inspired by [styled-components-modifiers](https://github.com/Decisiv/styled-components-modifiers), with a few enhancements that are best explained through examples:
+This library was inspired by [styled-components-modifiers](https://github.com/Decisiv/styled-components-modifiers), with a few enhancements that are best explained through examples.
+See this [CodeSandbox](https://codesandbox.io/s/p9k43xn320) for a more interactive example.

 ## Example 1: Using only styled-components